admb-project/admb-project.github.io/downloads/admb-12.2/QuickStartLinux.md

    Download [admb-12.2-linux.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-linux.zip).

-   To use a debugger to test and debug admb programs and core libraries, download [admb-12.2-linux-debug.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-linux-debug.zip) with debugging symbols.
+   To test and debug admb programs using a debugger, download [admb-12.2-linux-debug.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-linux-debug.zip) with debugging symbols.
 Since using the debug libraries will result in slower runs, it is only recommended for troubleshooting and debugging code.

 2. **Install**